 - The recording should be done in an impromptu manner and should not be scripted

 - E-mail your recording (in MP3 or WMA format) to firstname.lastname@example.org

 - Include both your Chinese and English names in the subject line of the e-mail

 - Two photocopies of the photo and signature pages in your passport

 - Please make sure that the entire two pages are included in the photocopy and that all text is clearly legible

-- Applicants not currently enrolled in Harvard may be asked to have a brief Skype interview with an HBA faculty member.
-The purpose of this interview will be to enable us to get better acquainted with students whom we do not already know through the Harvard Chinese program.
+- If you are not currently enrolled in Harvard or Yale, you may be asked to have a brief Skype interview with an HBA faculty member.
+The purpose of this interview will be to enable us to get better acquainted with you.

 - You will be notified in advance of the details and timing of the interview, which will be scheduled once all the student’s application materials have been received.